2 dead after Eastern Montana crash involving school bus

 Fulton described the victims as adults and residents of Montana.
 They were pronounced dead at the scene of the crash.
 The sheriff's office was working with another county to identify the family of the deceased, according to an update posted on social media by the Rosebud County Sheriff's Office at about 12:45 p.m.

-A bus driver, student and bus monitor were also transported for medical treatment, but Fulton said his understanding is that this was primarily a precautionary measure.
+A bus driver, student and bus monitor were also transported for medical treatment, but Fulton said that was a precautionary measure.

 The Montana Highway Patrol is investigating the crash.
 A trooper assigned to the crash was not immediately available to speak late Thursday morning.